-2.3.1 Covered California for Small Business Enrollment Periods enrollment received from the Exchange other than during the Employer's Open Enrollment pPeriod for qualifying events as required under State and Federal laws, rules and regulations.
-Contractor agrees to accept new Employers, Employees and eligible dependents who enroll during these periods in Covered California for Small Business.
+Contractor agrees to allow Employers and Employees to purchase coverage in Covered California for Small Business at any point during the year ("rolling enrollment period") and as a result of specified triggering events, during Special Enrollment Periods.
+Contractor shall accept changes to enrollment received from the Exchange other than during the Employer's Open Enrollment period for qualifying events as required under State and Federal laws, rules and regulations.
+Contractor agrees to accept new Employers, Employees and eligible dependents Dependents who enroll during these periods in Covered California for Small Business.